School of Education Ambassadors

 Makenzie Mason ’21 is a junior Elon Teaching Fellow, majoring in special and elementary education!
 I am from Langhorne, PA, a suburb of Philadelphia.
 I love the School of Education because it offers a great sense of community and camaraderie between students and the amazing faculty.
 The close-knit community fosters incredible relationships with the faculty and staff, long-lasting friendships, and the collaboration skills necessary for teachers to be successful.
 It truly feels like home!
 Through my education at Elon I have received valuable experience observing and teaching in classrooms across elementary grade levels, as well as attending professional development, and volunteer-tutoring children in the community.
 I also completed a five week student-teaching experience in a year 3/4 classroom in Dunedin, New Zealand, through the teaching Fellows program.
 These experiences have made me a more confident and resourceful pre-service educator!
 I am so excited to be representing the School of Education, and all of the wonderful opportunities offered here!

-Elizabeth Norvell ’21 is a junior Elon Teaching Fellow from Morganton, North Carolina, majoring in elementary education and special education.
+Elizabeth Norvell ’21, President is a junior Elon Teaching Fellow from Morganton, North Carolina, majoring in elementary education and special education.
 I am involved in many things on campus, but being an ambassador for the School of Education is one of my favorites!
 I love the School of Education because it allows me to build relationships with other students and faculty, gain experiences, and be surrounded by an amazing community of people who want you to succeed.
 I have had many incredible opportunities, including traveling to New Zealand and spending 5 weeks in a local school, getting to work with children of Alamance county both one on and one and in classrooms, and hearing speakers from across the world.
 Along with being an ambassador, I am also involved in The Village Project tutoring project, Parents Night Out, Future Educators, and am a global ambassador for study abroad.
 In the School of Education, I immediately felt welcomed, and it has become like a second home to me and many others.
 I’m so excited to represent such an amazing program, because I truly believe there’s no where else quite like it!